-Kickstart your international development career while contributing to a range of United Nations Sustainable Development Goals, UN SDGs, in the Central Valley region of Costa Rica.
-GVI’s sustainable development projects here center around teaching English to children, teenagers, women, and other adults to assist with contributing to UN SDG, #4, Quality Education.
+Kickstart your international development career while contributing to a range of United Nations Sustainable Development Goals (UN SDGs) in the Central Valley of Costa Rica.
+GVI’s sustainable development projects focus on teaching English to children and adults, community development and gender equality.

-Interns have the chance to assist with English activities, including childhood development projects, individual English classes for students who require additional academic assistance.
-You will also be contributing to UN SDG, #5, Gender Equality, by assisting us with setting up our women’s empowerment program in the area.
+Contributing to UN SDG 4: Quality Education, interns have the chance to assist with English teaching activities, including childhood development projects and individual English classes for students who require additional academic assistance.
+You will also be contributing to UN SDG 5: Gender Equality by assisting with setting up a women’s empowerment program in the area.
 The program focuses on supporting English language education for women as well as assisting with entrepreneurial facilitation.

 |24-hour emergency desk|